joebew42/study-path/readme.md

 - Try to find and refactor the code smells in these Code Katas:
   - [TennisRefactoringKata](https://github.com/emilybache/Tennis-Refactoring-Kata)
   - [GildedRoseKata](https://github.com/joebew42/GildedRose)
-  - What Code Smelles you have found?
+  - What Code Smells you have found?
     - What steps you followed to remove them?
     - What difficulties you have faced?